exakat/exakat-docs/User/Configuration.rst

   + minimum : 2

     + Minimal number of constant found in children to report this as a potential abstract class.
+:ref:`Could Use Existing Constant <could-use-existing-constant>`
+  + omittedValues :

+    + Comma-separated list of values that have to be ignored with this analysis.
+They replace the default values of 0 and 1.